linuxdeepin/deepin-calculator/src/assets/deepin-calculator/calculator/en_US/calculator.md

 When the calculation result is more than 16 digits / 32 digits respectively, it will be displayed in scientific notation, that is, taking the first 16 digits / 32 digits multiplied by 10 to the power of plus or minus n.

-  - When the calculation result is positive and greater than 16 digits / 32 digits, it is displayed in the following format: number + numbers of 15 digits / 31 digits after the decimal point+E+number.
+  - When the calculation result is an integer and greater than 16 digits / 32 digits, it is displayed in the following format: number + numbers of 15 digits / 31 digits after the decimal point+E+number.

   - When the calculation result is decimal and greater than 16 digits / 32 digits, it is displayed in the following format: number + numbers of 15 digits / 31 digits after the decimal point+E-number.